squizuk/type_builder/README.md

 # Installation
 1. Clone this package into your matrix packages directory
-1. Run the following commands as root (assumes you're in the matrix root directory):
+1. Run the following commands as the same user as your original matrix install (assumes you're in the matrix root directory):

 		php install/step_03.php $(pwd) --package=type_builder
 		php install/compile_locale.php $(pwd)